Cook with Sharmila

 When we know these tips and hacks it's easy to troubleshoot rasgulla at any stage.

-★ Prep for the ras or the rabdi for soaking the rasgulla.
+• Prep for the ras or the rabdi.
 Chop the nuts, and soak saffron in milk.
 Squeeze the excess syrup from the rasgulla and keep them ready.

-★ is the tricky one If that gets right.
+• The above mentioned step is the tricky one If you get them right.
 The rest is an easy candy and anybody can get it perfectly.

 • Always use curd or yogurt for curdling the milk.
 This is from my personal experience.
 I tried using Lemon juice, vinegar, or even citric acid in my earlier days.
 I felt the robust flavor in my paneer or chenna.
 With yogurt it was perfect and I highly recommend it.